-Demonstrated safety profile in CINV patients receiving chemotherapy
+Demonstrated safety profile in patients receiving chemotherapy

 Safety profile of AKYNZEO® capsules in clinical studies1